Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/deceased_npcs.md

 #### 13. Thalienne (Born 866 DR, Died 922 DR)
   the epitaph reads: "Her words planted unity, her deeds grew hope."
 #### 14. Velanna (Born 869 DR, Died 926 DR)
-  the epitaph reads: "Nurtured the town’s roots; her legacy blossomed."
+  the epitaph reads: "Nurtured the town's roots; her legacy blossomed."
 #### 15. Elinna (Born 874 DR, Died 927 DR)
   the epitaph reads: "Defended her people with wisdom and strength."
 #### 16. Ariselle (Born 877 DR, Died 929 DR)
-  the epitaph reads: "Held the council's heart and the town’s trust."
+  the epitaph reads: "Held the council's heart and the town's trust."

 ### The Elves of Cormanthor
 #### The Magis of Cormanthor